Trifolium alpinum: Distribution and habitat

-Phytochemistry
+This plant is a perennial herb with a large taproot which can be 1 m long and 1 cm wide.
+The short stems bear ternate leaves divided into three leaflets each up to 5 cm long.

+The flowers, which appear from June to August, are fragrant, 18–25 mm long, and arranged in globose heads of up to 12 individual blossoms.
+The corolla is typically pink to light red, tinged with purple.
+The root has a distinct sweet flavour, similar to liquorice.

+Chemistry

-The flowers of T. alpinum emit a strong fragrance, described as pleasant and spicy, that is also the main source of the distinctive aromas of the European alpine meadows during summer.
-This aroma is the result of a complex blend of volatile organic compounds (VOCs).
+The flowers emit a strong fragrance, described as pleasant and spicy, that is also the main source of the distinctive aromas of the European alpine meadows during summer.
+This aroma is the result of a complex blend of volatile organic compounds.
 Research on alpine pastures dominated by the species has shown that its volatile profile is unusually rich for a member of the family Fabaceae, which is generally considered poor in such compounds.
 The plant's tissues also contain a variety of non-volatile phenolic compounds, including flavonoids, isoflavonoids, and clovamides.